 - Your preferences for skin-to-skin contact and delayed cord clamping

 Your midwife may advise against some of your preferences, especially if you’re high risk or experience a medical emergency during labour and delivery.
+Your birth plan doesn’t have to be set in stone, rather a guide to help reduce any anxieties you may have about your birth experience.

-If you’re having a planned caesarean section (C-section) there are some things you can add to your birth plan, such as:
+If you’re having a planned caesarean section (c-section) there are some things you can add to your birth plan, such as:

 - Choosing to be awake during the procedure